emma123cs/Satellite-Data/README.md

     render_template('map' + str(MMSI) + '.html')

 (viii) If the user decides they want to learn about maritime data in general, they can click on "Polygon Coordinates" on the index.html.
+It will show him the coordinates of a few ports in the United States as examples. *HIER BILD*

 (ix) The PortsCoordinates.png is created by running the portsCooridnates.py file.
-Because it doesn’t change by running the code and slowed down our side severely,  we excluded the file.
-However, if one would want to see different data from another day, they would need to rerun the portsCooridnates.py to create a new PNG.
-In order to do so, one would need to include the file into the website.py file and create a function and call it after the polymap() function.
+Because it doesn’t change by running the code and slowed down our side severely,  we excluded the file from the website code.
+However, we can reload it every time by deleting the '#' infront of the 'US-ports()' function in website.py and call it.

 (x)	The user can then choose to display the Polygon Map (which is explained above).